espressomd/espresso/doc/sphinx/inter_bonded.rst

 the specific bonds are stored within the particles. you can find more information regarding particle properties in :ref:`Setting up particles`.

-.. _Distance dependent bonds:
+.. _Distance-dependent bonds:

-Distance dependent bonds
+Distance-dependent bonds
 ------------------------

 .. _FENE bond: